 We intend to develop OP-1250, and may develop other future product candidates, in combination with one or more other approved or unapproved therapies to treat cancer or other diseases.
-For example, in December 2021, we initiated a Phase 1b clinical trial of OP-1250 in a combination trial with a cyclin-dependent kinase 4 and 6 inhibitor, and we plan to initiate additional combinations trials of OP-1250 as part of combination therapy with independent arms investigating its potential with a cyclin-dependent kinase 4 and 6 inhibitor and with a phosphatidylinositol 3-kinase alpha inhibitor.
+For example, in December 2021, we initiated a Phase 1b clinical study of OP-1250 in a combination trial with a cyclin-dependent kinase 4 and 6 inhibitor, and in the third quarter of 2022 we initiated Phase 1b clinical studies of OP-1250 in combination with another CDK4/6 inhibitor and with a PI3Ka inhibitor.